Exclusive Offer for Shopify & E‑commerce Brands!

 Payments

 Obviously, you need to make it easy for your visitors to pay you.
-These days it is standard to offer a wide range of payment methods.
-Really, the more the better to ensure no one is put off by having the wrong card type.
-It is always nice to include the option to checkout with PayPal.
-This is especially useful to speed up checkout, and helps with security conscious shoppers who don’t need to give you their card details directly, using the safety of PayPal as a middleman.
+These days it is standard to offer a wide range of payment methods — the more the better to ensure no one is put off by having the wrong card type.
+Including the option to checkout with PayPal is especially useful to speed up checkout, and helps with security-conscious shoppers who don't need to give you their card details directly.

 Keep things quick and simple

 If you can, make sure that your checkout forms include autofill features.
-It can really make things very easy for shoppers if they start typing their name and find that the majority of the other forms can be filled in by their browser based on their previous transactions.
+It can really make things very easy for shoppers if they start typing their name and find that the majority of the other forms can be filled in by their browser.
 This can help push conversions from people in a hurry.

-It’s a great idea these days to get a one-page checkout.
+It's a great idea these days to get a one-page checkout.
 This has the benefit of being easy and quick, but also showing shoppers exactly how much work is between them and getting their confirmation email.
-You can reassure them that the process isn’t going to be too hard, and crucially that they aren’t going to have to hand over tons of personal information on top of their money.
-If you can’t do a one-pager, then at least try to incorporate breadcrumbs / progress bar so shoppers can see how many steps are left.
+If you can't do a one-pager, at least incorporate a progress bar so shoppers can see how many steps are left.

 Encourage conversion

 Try to remove distractions during the checkout phase.
-Concentrate your pages down towards the key actions required to complete the transaction.
-This means reducing navigation options, avoiding additional product links, and ensuring you don’t have anything competing for attention.
+Concentrate your pages down towards the key actions required to complete the transaction — reduce navigation options, avoid additional product links, and ensure nothing is competing for attention.

 This can be complemented by paying attention to the copy on your buttons and even their colour.
 Make sure that your pages are tested so that they are crystal clear about what you are asking your customer to do.
 There should be no ambiguity about what is required to proceed.